John Donnelly, MSPH, PhD

 Grants

-• Principal investigator of: Causal inference and machine learning approaches to optimize antibiotic treatment among sepsis patients
+- Principal investigator of: Causal inference using expert knowledge versus automated discovery: An application to antibiotic treatment among sepsis patients